What to know about Tuesday’s primaries in California, New Jersey, Montana

 In the United States, voters in six states are participating in primary elections that will set up the final races in November’s critical midterm elections.

-Tuesday is one of the busiest primaries days of the year, with voting underway in Iowa, Montana, New Mexico, New Jersey, South Dakota and California.
+Tuesday is one of the busiest primary days of the year, with voting under way in Iowa, Montana, New Mexico, New Jersey, South Dakota and California.

 Recommended Storieslist of 3 items